An ag(e)ing hacker, Luca Saiu's blog

 cards-cropped-vertically/мудрость-2

-It is easy to imagine that a very wise person has invented a new food item: a roast (рост*) made of mud (муд*).
+One can imagine that a very wise person has invented a new food item: a roast (рост*) made of mud (муд*).
 This particular mnemonics is based on spelling more than sound, and certainly not on meaning; other mnemonics I use may work differently, for example relying on French or on a different language.
-Imperfect as they are such mnemonic tricks work, with striking imagery—outlandish, silly, or obscene—being particularly memorable.
+Imperfect as they are such mnemonic tricks work, with striking imagery—outlandish, silly, obscene—being particularly memorable.

-I have developed mnemonics for many difficult words; those make it possible, if slow, for me to reconstruct a word from memory which is not quite committed to memory yet.
-After a sufficient number of reviews I will start recalling the word by sound or spelling associations, without resorting to the mnemonic clutch any longer.
+I have developed mnemonics for many difficult words; those make it possible, if slow, for me to reconstruct a word from memory when it is not quite committed to memory yet.
+After a sufficient number of reviews I will start recalling the word by sound or spelling associations, without relying on the mnemonic crutch any longer.

 A few fun cards